 If you suffer from anxiety, agoraphobia, depression, or any one of a range of other mental health issues, the thought of being able to freelance or work from home, free from the obligation to leave the house and deal with people, is undoubtedly appealing.

-However, if you suffer from mental health issues and are contemplating your work situation, please read it – because I empathise and would really love to be able to help you.
+If you suffer from mental health issues and are contemplating your work situation, I really want to help you with this article.
+I truly empathise, and hope to be able to spread some positivity.

 What Qualifies ME to Discuss Mental Health?

-Before I begin, I should mention what “qualifies” me to write about this subject.
+Before I begin this part, I should mention what “qualifies” me to write about this subject.

 I’ve come to learn two things: